 cURL API section

-- Navigate to cURL API section and click GENERATE. cURL Command is generated.
+- Click GENERATE. cURL Command is generated.

 - Click COPY to copy the cURL Command.
 Paste this cURL Command to any text editor.